-If the meeting was convened in any other case it shall be adjourned to such other day and such time and place as may have been specified for the purpose in the notice convening the meeting or, if not so specified, as the Chairman of the meeting may determine and, in the latter case, not less than 14 days’ notice of the adjourned meeting shall be given in the same way as the original meeting.
-The quorum requirements set out in Article 25 shall apply to an adjourned meeting.
+If the meeting was convened in any other case it shall be adjourned to such other day and such time and place as may have been specified for the purpose in the notice convening the meeting or, if not so specified, as the Chair of the meeting may determine and, in the latter case, not less than 14 days’ notice of the adjourned meeting shall be given in the same way as the original meeting.
+The quorum requirements set out in the WANO Articles of Association shall apply to an adjourned meeting.

-The Chairman of any meeting at which a quorum is present may, with the consent of the meeting (and shall if so directed by the meeting), adjourn the meeting from time to time (or sine die) and from place to place, but no business shall be transacted at any adjourned meeting except business which might lawfully have been transacted at the meeting from which the adjournment took place.
-Where a meeting is adjourned sine die, the time and place for the adjourned meeting shall be fixed by the Governing Board.
+The Chair of any meeting at which a quorum is present may, with the consent of the meeting (and shall if so directed by the meeting), adjourn the meeting from time to time (or sine die) and from place to place, but no business shall be transacted at any adjourned meeting except business which might lawfully have been transacted at the meeting from which the adjournment took place.
+Where a meeting is adjourned sine die, the time and place for the adjourned meeting shall be fixed by the governing board.
 When a meeting is adjourned for 30 days or more or sine die, not less than 14 days’ notice of the adjourned meeting shall be given in the same way as for the original meeting.

 Except as expressly provided above, it shall not be necessary to give any notice of an adjournment or of the business to be transacted at an adjourned meeting.

-29

-If an amendment shall be proposed to an ordinary Resolution under consideration but shall in good faith be ruled out of order by the Chairman of the meeting, the proceedings on the substantive Resolution shall not be invalidated by any error in such ruling.
+If an amendment shall be proposed to an Ordinary Resolution under consideration at the governing board but shall in good faith be ruled out of order by the Chair of the meeting, the proceedings on the substantive Resolution shall not be invalidated by any error in such ruling.

-In the case of a Resolution duly proposed as a Special or Extraordinary Resolution, no amendment thereto (other than a mere clerical amendment to correct a patent error) may in any event be considered or voted upon.
+In the case of a a Special Resolution at a General Meeting, no amendment thereto (other than a mere clerical amendment to correct a patent error) may in any event be considered or voted upon.

-At any General Meeting a Resolution put to the vote of the meeting shall be decided on a show of hands unless a poll is (before or on the declaration of the result of the show of hands) demanded by:
+At any General Meeting a Special Resolution put to the vote of the meeting shall be decided by a poll.
+A General Meeting will be subject to the quorum requirements set out in these Articles, and may be (on the declaration of the result of the show of hands) demanded by:

-the Chairman of the meeting; or
+the Chair of the meeting; or

 not less than three Members present in person or by proxy and entitled to vote; or